-Faith-based schools are affiliated with a religious organization.
+Faith-based schools in Kansas City are affiliated with a religious organization.
 Students usually have religious education in addition to their secular subjects.
 Faith-based schools do not receive public funding so, most often they charge tuition.
 Many are also supported by the religious organization with which they are affiliated which may help keep tuition cost down and financial aid may be available.
 Students apply for admission to faith-based schools which are governed by a board of directors and the religious organization with which they are affiliated.

 Affording a Faith-Based School